hlship/threaded-conversation/README.md

 conversation, the player must respond.

-The `(restrictive $)` trait prevents the player from jumping out of the thread of conversation; they must respond with quip that _directly follows_ the current quip.
+The `(restrictive $)` trait prevents the player from jumping out of the thread of conversation; they must respond with quip that continues from the current quip (directly or normally).

 ```
 #request-help